ra-lab-coder/communication-orientation-nlp/README.md

 ## 🧠 Project Overview

-**DeepSea Relationship Auditor** is an end-to-end NLP application that analyzes chat conversations and estimates the likelihood that the interaction resembles emotional-affair style communication rather than platonic friendship.
+**Pure-Friendship-Auditor** is an end-to-end NLP application that analyzes chat conversations and estimates the likelihood that the interaction resembles emotional-affair style communication rather than platonic friendship.

 This project combines:
 * 🗂️ **Synthetic data generation** via LLM prompting